This site presents a reference view of an IDDAS-compatible implementation.

 Patent applications are pending.
 The goal is not ownership of use cases, but durability of the rule.

-Note: You may hear IDDAS described as "infrastructure" because it sits underneath many systems.
+Note: IDDAS is sometimes described as "infrastructure" because it sits beneath many systems.
 The precise term is protocol - the rule layer that constrains how infrastructure behaves.

 IDDAS runs on infrastructure.